 Highland Falls is a very small village located in the state of New York.
-With a population of 3,841 people and two constituent neighborhoods, Highland Falls is the 380th largest community in New York.
-Highland Falls has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 3,829 people and two constituent neighborhoods, Highland Falls is the 380th largest community in New York.
+Much of the housing stock in Highland Falls was built prior to World War II, making it one of the older and more historic villages in the country.

-Highland Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Highland Falls is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Highland Falls who work in office and administrative support (19.35%), sales jobs (8.93%), and management occupations (8.68%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Highland Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Highland Falls is a village of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Highland Falls who work in teaching (13.47%), office and administrative support (10.37%), and management occupations (10.37%).

 Also of interest is that Highland Falls has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Highland Falls is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.